 What degree wedge should I get?

-This is your standard wedge for your short game in and around the green.
-Great for using off the fairway in the light rough around the green, probably not the best for bunker shots really.
-Mainly a club for your short game, depending on your level can be used anywhere you’re 60-80 yards from the green.
-Hit with the correct stance and control will get a decent backspin on.
+This is your standard wedge for your short approach shots and short game around the green.
+PWs are used off the fairway and the rough.
+They are usually not the best options for bunker shots, unless the sand is really hard or the distance to the pin is very long.
+Mainly the PW is a club for your short game, but depending on your skills level it can be used for distances as great as 130 yards from the green.

-Most wedges now are described as a “bounce wedge” which leads people stuck on which degree wedge is the sand wedge.
-You're looking for the 54-degree wedge - this is the angle is perfect for getting up and down from the bunker with a minimal effort.
-The angle and groves make it perfect for generating a decent spin when playing out of the bunker.
+Sand wedges are usually the wedge with the most bounce, the rounded rudder like surface on the bottom of the club that was designed to bounce off of the ground.
+You're looking for the 54-degree wedge - this is the loft angle that is perfect for getting up and down from the bunker or hitting soft chips and pitches.
+The loft angle and grooves make it perfect for generating spin when playing shot around the green.

 I personally use a 60-degree wedge (not this exact one) and my advice is - if you buy one practice with it first.
-It's a tricky club to hit and master due to the real loft in the face.
-Take some time on the practice ground and get used to hitting it and seeing the spin you'll get.
-This can be referred to as a loft or lob wedge by some golfers and manufacturers.
+It's a tricky club to hit and master due to the loft.
+Take some time on the practice tee and get used to hitting it and seeing the spin you'll get.
+This wedge is usually referred to as a loft wedge or lob wedge by most golfers and manufacturers.